-This bill would establish a new process for the determination of the value of a development easement to be acquired for farmland preservation purposes by the State Agriculture Development Committee, a local government unit, or a qualifying tax exempt nonprofit organization using, in whole or in part, constitutionally dedicated Corporation Business Tax monies deposited into the Preserve New Jersey Farmland Preservation Fund, pursuant to P.L.2016, c.12.
+This bill would establish a new process for the determination of the value of farmland, and fee simple titles to and development easements on farmland, to be acquired for farmland preservation purposes by the State Agriculture Development Committee, a local government unit, or a qualifying tax exempt nonprofit organization using, in whole or in part, constitutionally dedicated Corporation Business Tax monies deposited into the Preserve New Jersey Farmland Preservation

+Fund, the Garden State Farmland Preservation Trust Fund, or any other State monies provided for farmland preservation purposes.
 This process would be used in addition to the appraisal processes in current law.

-Under the bill, the committee would adopt, pursuant to the Administrative Procedure Act, a formula, to be known as the "Statewide Farmland Preservation Formula," that includes:
+Under the bill, the committee would adopt a formula, to be known as the "Statewide Farmland Preservation Formula," that includes:

-- (a) conducting a sufficient number of fair market value appraisals of agricultural lands within the municipality in which the land is located; - (b) considering development easement values in counties and municipalities reasonably contiguous to, but outside of, the municipality in which the land to be acquired is located; - (c) considering the importance of preserving agricultural lands in the municipality and county in which the land is located; - (d) considering the status and value of natural resources in the municipality and county in which the land is located, and in counties and municipalities that are reasonably contiguous to, but outside of, the municipality and county in which the land is located; - (e) considering such other relevant factors as may be necessary to increase participation in the farmland preservation program by owners of agricultural lands located in the municipality and county in which the land is located, including, but not limited to, the rate of inflation, the quality of the agricultural soils, the size of the agricultural lands to be acquired, and the risk of conversion of the land from productive agriculture to nonagricultural use; and - (f) providing additional value for the proximity of agricultural lands located adjacent to preserved agricultural lands, lands preserved for recreation and conservation purposes, aquifer recharge areas, lands subject to development or conservation easements, utility and roadway rights-of-way, military bases, and airports and associated airspace.
+- (a) conducting or analyzing a sufficient number of fair market value appraisals of agricultural lands within the municipality in which the land is located, or the surrounding market area, or both; - (b) considering farmland and development easement values in counties and municipalities reasonably contiguous to, but outside of, the municipality in which the land to be acquired is located; - (c) considering the importance of preserving agricultural lands in the municipality and county in which the land is located; - (d) considering the status and value of natural resources in the municipality and county in which the land is located, and in counties and municipalities that are reasonably contiguous to, but outside of, the municipality and county in which the land is located; - (e) considering such other relevant factors as may be necessary to increase participation in the farmland preservation program by owners of agricultural lands located in the municipality and county in which the land is located, including, but not limited to, the rate of inflation, the quality of the agricultural soils, the size of the agricultural lands to be acquired, and the risk of conversion of the land from productive agriculture to nonagricultural use; and - (f) providing additional value for the proximity of agricultural lands located adjacent to preserved agricultural lands, lands preserved for recreation and conservation purposes, aquifer recharge areas, lands subject to development or conservation easements, and lands whose conversion to nonagricultural use would lead to conflicting land uses, including, but not limited to, utility and roadway rights-of-way, military bases, and airports and associated airspace.